-Steven S holds a Master of Music in Piano Performance from San Diego State University, where he has also worked as a Lecturer in Piano and Resident Artist in Collaborative Piano.
+Steven holds a Master of Music in Piano Performance from San Diego State University, where he has also worked as a Lecturer in Piano and Resident Artist in Collaborative Piano.
 In 2014, he relocated to Washington, DC, where he is a Teaching Artist at Capitol Hill Arts Workshop, and a freelance collaborative pianist, chamber artist, and music educator with a new piano studio in his DC home.
-Mr. Schwarz specializes in teaching motivated adolescent and adult piano students at every level, from complete beginners to advanced players.
+Steven specializes in teaching motivated adolescent and adult piano students at every level, from complete beginners to advanced players.

 Welcome to the Washington Music Teachers Association (WMTA), a non-profit affiliate of the Music Teachers National Association (MTNA).
 Founded in 1934, over the years WMTA has become a prominent association of independent music teachers from the District of Columbia, Northern Virginia and Suburban Maryland in the pursuit of the highest standards in music instruction.